rackerlabs/understack/containers/argo_utils/README.md

 - Credentials will be mounted from a Kubernetes Secret.
 - How those credential Secrets are created is up to you.

-`workflowtemplates/get-obm-creds.yaml` and the placeholder secret provided in `deps/` are strictly that, placeholder.
-They have been provided to allow the workflows to execute, however they will likely fail until a proper get-obm-creds Workflow is created.
+`workflowtemplates/get-bmc-creds.yaml` and the placeholder secret provided in `deps/` are strictly that, placeholder.
+They have been provided to allow the workflows to execute, however they will likely fail until a proper get-bmc-creds Workflow is created.

 ## Example
 ```bash